 - Independent definition of emitting or receiving elements

 In the case of pipes, CIVA GWT allows the user to compute delay laws in order to focus on a given point of the pipe, as long as the excitation frequency is lower than the cut-off frequency of mode L(0,3).

 In CIVA GWT, 2D geometrical discontinuities, such as a weld, a groove, a transition (varying diameter) or a junction between straight parts, can be handled for echoes prediction.
-One or several axisymmetrical flaws can then be accounted for in this discontinuity.

 A first module computes the dispersion curves associated to the specimen in a given frequency range.

 Modal displacements and constraints are computed for each mode at each frequency of the frequencies range.